AI governance, funding, and training briefing

 02

-How to think about BDC LIFT, DMAP/TDP, SR&ED, OCI paths, training support, and self-funded pilots without chasing the wrong program.
+How to think about BDC LIFT, OCI DMAP/TDP, SR&ED, training support, cloud credits, and self-funded pilots from the project point of view.

 03